American Dream (shopping mall): 2002–2011: Meadowlands Xanadu

-In May 2009, construction on Xanadu, which was nearly 80% complete (and whose common areas were about 88% complete), came to a halt after a subsidiary of bankrupt Lehman Brothers missed payments, causing other lenders to withdraw from the project, and lost $500 million worth of construction funding.
+In May 2009, construction on Xanadu, which was nearly 80% complete (and whose common areas were about 88% complete), came to a halt again after a subsidiary of bankrupt Lehman Brothers missed payments, causing other lenders to withdraw from the project, and lost $500 million worth of construction funding.
 Developers stated the mall was 70% leased at the time.
 In March 2009, the retailer Cabela's announced that it did not plan to open its Meadowlands location for another year, and subsequently gave "late 2010" as an estimated opening date.
 It would later pull out of the project by November 2010, following the collapse of Lehman Brothers and a halt to construction.

-In February 2010, Stephen Ross, owner of The Related Companies in Manhattan, stated that he could finish the project by the end of 2010, possibly with a new name and look.
-In May 2010, the NJSEA handed the project over to the Related Companies, and the "Xanadu" name had been dropped, changing the name to "The Meadowlands".
+In February 2010, Stephen M. Ross, owner of Related Companies in Manhattan, stated that he could finish the project by the end of 2010, possibly with a new name and look.
+In May 2010, the NJSEA handed the project over to the Related Companies, and the "Xanadu" name had been dropped, changing the name to simply "The Meadowlands".

-In May 2010, the project's name was shortened from "Meadowlands Xanadu" to simply "Meadowlands."